VedantKarne/Sleep_Score_Predictor_Repository/README.md

 ### 🔧 Prerequisites

-Make sure you have Python 3.10+ (not 3.13!) and the following libraries installed:
+Make sure you have **Python 3.8 to 3.11** (✅ Python 3.10 recommended; ❌ avoid Python 3.13) and the following libraries installed:

 ```bash
 pip install numpy pandas matplotlib seaborn scikit-learn